 Suicidal empathy

-Claimed pathological form of distorted empathy From Wikipedia, the free encyclopedia
+Theory of pathological and excessive empathy From Wikipedia, the free encyclopedia

 Suicidal empathy is a purported phenomenon in which excessive, misdirected and pathological forms of empathy are claimed to be destructive for the party that exhibits it.
-This is often claimed to happen through prioritizing compassion, understanding and empathy over logic, and long-term consequences.
-There is no support for this concept in psychology, and its proponents are not psychologists or sociologists.
-This phrase was coined by marketing professor Gad Saad.
+This is often claimed to happen through prioritizing compassion, understanding and empathy over logic and long-term consequences.

-The term was popularized by Elon Musk, quoting Saad.[4]
-According to Saad, suicidal empathy is the inability to implement optimal decisions when one is psychologically conditioned to prioritize empathy or displays of empathy over a rational course of action.[5]
-He states that suicidal empathy prioritizes minority groups such as illegal migrants at the expense of survival and security of one's own groups and values.[6]
+According to Saad, suicidal empathy is the inability to implement optimal decisions when one is psychologically conditioned to prioritize empathy or displays of empathy over a rational course of action.[4]
+He states that suicidal empathy prioritizes minority groups such as illegal immigrants at the expense of survival and security of one's own groups and values.[5]
+For example, Saad observes that in the US, soldiers fighting for the country receive much less empathy than immigrant gang members.[6]

-In a 2025 interview with podcaster Joe Rogan, Elon Musk uses the phrase "civilizational suicidal empathy" to refer to what he believes is the corrosion of American culture.[8]
-According to Musk, suicidal empathy refers to "weaponized" empathy to bring about political and policy modifications.[9][10][11]
+The Wall Street Journal linked Saad to Elon Musk, claiming the two had a 'public bromance'.[7][8]
+Musk's usage of the term popularized it.[9]
+In a 2025 interview with podcaster Joe Rogan, Elon Musk uses the phrase "civilizational suicidal empathy" to refer to the corrosion of American culture.[10]
+According to Musk, suicidal empathy refers to weaponized empathy to bring about political and policy modifications.[11][12][13]

 Iain Macwhirter has compared Britain's net zero strategy to suicidal empathy, with moral ambition superseding economic self interest.
 The article argues that by restricting North Sea oil and gas production, imposing steep windfall taxes, and accelerating the shift to renewable resources, the UK is undermining its own energy security and industrial base.
 It makes the claim that these policies have led to inflated electricity prices, unemployment, and greater dependence on imported fuel, and as a result, sacrificed economic stability to meet climate targets that larger global emitters are not matching.[16]